goshevs/pchained/README.md

 The arguments that a model in `sadv_models` takes are:

-- `depvar` is the stand-alone variable to be imputed
+- `depvar`: the stand-alone variable to be imputed
-- `covariateList` is an optional list of covariates to be included in the imputation equation of `depvar`.
+- `covariateList`: an optional list of covariates to be included in the imputation equation of `depvar`.
 If `covariateList` is specified, `SCALECOVars' are excluded from the imputation model for `depvar`.
-- `options` could be any set of:
+- `options`: could be any set of:
     - `include([other_sadv] [mean(scale_stubs)] [sum(scale_stubs)])`: allows
 	the user to specify other stand-alone variables, `other_sadv`, as well as the types of scale scores of the scales being imputed to be used as predictors in the